melbournebioinformatics/MelBioInf_docs/README.md

-# Bioinformatics Documentation
+# Bioinformatics Tutorials and Workshops

-These tutorials have been developed by Melbourne Bioinfomatics (formerly VLSCI) for training in commmon bioinformatic tasks.
+These tutorials have been developed by Melbourne Bioinfomatics (formerly VLSCI) for training in commmon bioinformatics tasks.

-## Deployment

 The tutorials have been deployed here: http://vlsci.github.io/lscc_docs/tutorials/

+All documentation source files are under `docs/`.
+Tutorials are stored under `docs/tutorials/`.
+Tutorials are written in [Markdown](http://en.wikipedia.org/wiki/Markdown).

+Slides for workshops are either in Google Drive as Google Slides, or as Markdown slides in this repository.

 ## How to contribute

-## Install the mkdocs tools
+## Set up your environment and build the documentation

 We are using the Python package [MkDocs](http://www.mkdocs.org/).